-Lake Zumbro provides an unique situation as the lake is in Olmsted and Wabasha Counties.
+Lake Zumbro provides a unique situation as the lake is in Olmsted and Wabasha Counties.
 The Wabasha County Sheriff's Office has authorized the Olmsted County Sheriff's Office the jurisdiction to patrol and maintain the safety on Lake Zumbro.

-Olmsted County Resolution #94-109 regulates the surface use of Lake Zumbro and allows Olmsted County to regulate watercraft speeds during times when the water level is at a level which is hazardous to property and public safety.
+Olmsted County Resolution #94-109 regulates the surface use of Lake Zumbro and allows Olmsted County to regulate watercraft speeds during times when the water level is at a level that is hazardous to property and public safety.

 The "Slow, No Wake" status is enacted when the water level reaches 915.6.